Harshit0512/Series-Recommendation-System-using-Weighted-Hybrid-Technique/README.md

 The recommended series for you;-
 <img  alt="PNG" width="700px" src="https://github.com/Harshit0512/Series-Recommendation-System-using-Weighted-Hybrid-Technique/blob/main/Images/example.png" /><br>

-* If you searching for a series and it is not present in dataset then you will get message "**This series is not in our data...**" **Search for another one**.
+* If you searching for a series and it is not present in dataset then you will get message "**This series is not in our data...**"
+"**Search for another series.**"